 The loud promises of Russian Prime Minister Vladimir Putin to create a modern navy for 2020 trillion rubles by 4,7 in Russia perplexed the media.
 The Prime Minister announced this the other day at the interregional conference of the United Russia party in Cherepovets, however, neither he nor the military began to spread what exactly is included in the concept of "modern fleet" when the program for its creation starts, because so far it is not noticeable and what exactly will be done for this.

-It is also unclear whether this sum includes two Mistral helicopter carriers worth 1,2 billion euros, which are bought from France, the Nezavisimaya Gazeta notes in an editorial.
-In addition, from the statements of the military it is impossible to collect a clear picture of the future of the Russian fleet.
+It is also unclear whether this amount includes two Mistral helicopter carriers worth 1,2 billion euros, which are bought from France, Nezavisimaya Gazeta notes in an editorial.
+In addition, from the statements of the military it is impossible to collect a clear picture of the future of Russia fleet.

-So, in June 2009 of the year, the commander-in-chief of the Russian Navy, Vladimir Vysotsky, announced that instead of the classic aircraft carriers, the fleet will receive naval aviation complexes that will include "the space component, aviation, maritime and advanced technologies in other areas."
-But then it turned out that financing the construction of such ships was not incorporated into the state armaments program.
-Talked about this and the Minister of Defense Anatoly Serdyukov, and Deputy Prime Minister Sergei Ivanov.
+So, in June 2009, the Commander-in-Chief of the Russian Navy, Vladimir Vysotsky, announced that the fleet would receive naval ships instead of classical aviation complexes that will include the "space component, aviation, marine and advanced technologies in other areas."
+But then it turned out that funding for the construction of such ships was not included in the state arms program.
+This was discussed by the Minister of Defense Anatoly Serdyukov and Deputy Prime Minister Sergei Ivanov.